ZainabShafi/Crowdfunding_Campaign_Analysis/README.md

 For this challenge I organized and analyzed a sample database of Crowdfunding initiative data to uncover certain trends.
 Through utilizing multiple excel capabilities from organizational and statistical functions, to manipulating pivot tables for visualizations - this project honed and sharpened my Excel skills and knowledge.
 Please see an overview of functions and skills learned and utilized below:

+### Study Insights and Applications

+This analysis provides valuable insights for stakeholders, helping them make informed decisions about their interactions with crowdfunding campaigns.

+Key takeaways include:

+Understanding Trends: Identify which categories and subcategories are more likely to succeed.
+Optimal Timing: Determine the best times to launch a campaign based on historical success rates.
+Goal Setting: Analyze successful and failed projects to set realistic funding goals.
+Donor Behavior: Understand average donation amounts and the number of backers to expect.
+Risk Assessment: Evaluate the likelihood of project success, failure, or cancellation based on different variables.

+By leveraging these insights, potential campaigners can enhance their strategies, increase their chances of success, and avoid common pitfalls.

 ### Skills and Functions Overview:

 **1. Conditional Formatting**